hashchange/cloudypass/Readme.md

 ## What do I do if ... ?

+### Edits in a local database don't show up elsewhere

+Perhaps you encounter this issue very early on.
+You might notice it immediately after setup if your databases on different machines are not in sync to begin with.

+**Edits in a local database are pushed to the cloud and to other computers when you save the database.** They don't make it to the cloud just because the local database is somehow different from the others.
+You need to hit that save button.

+During normal operation, pushing data when saving is exactly what should happen.
+But if your databases are not in sync to begin with, you need to make at least one edit in each database to bring them into the same state in every location.
+That will most likely happen over time, but you can bring it forward and complete the initial synchronization with a pseudo edit in each database (like adding and deleting a space, which enables you to save the database and force the data push).

+Likewise, an additional save can help you if your latest edits in the local database have failed to make it to the cloud, for whatever reason.
+Your machine might have crashed the very moment you saved the database.
+Or perhaps an encryption layer like Boxcryptor has frozen and blocked the transfer.
+No matter what caused it: Once the problem is sorted out, just save the local database again, and your edits will be passed on to your other devices.

+NB You don't need to worry about any of this in order to _receive_ edits which have been made elsewhere.
+They get pulled into the local database as soon as you open it.
+(And every time you save it, too.)
+There is no need to help the import along, ever.

 ### Sync conflict on mobile

 Assume you are editing an entry in the Keepass database on your phone.
 Unfortunately, due to a failed sync (perhaps because of a weak signal), the file you are editing is an old one, rather than the latest version of the database.
 While you have been typing, the signal has come back.
 You are online again and hit save.